Microsoft-UK-DevOps-Squad/DevExperience/docs/7-ai/copilot.md

 5. Restart the IDE when prompted.
 6. Sign in with your GitHub account when prompted.
 ```
 ---

-## Getting started with GitHub Copilot

-After enabling GitHub Copilot in your IDE, you can start using it to get suggestions for your code.
-You can trigger suggestions by typing a comment, a partial line of code, or pressing Ctrl+Enter.
-You can cycle through different suggestions by pressing Tab or Shift+Tab.
-You can accept a suggestion by pressing Enter or clicking on it.

-For more information on how to use GitHub Copilot in different scenarios, see [Getting started with GitHub Copilot](https://docs.github.com/en/copilot/getting-started-with-github-copilot).

----

 ## Prompt Engineering